JAY6844/self-driving-demo/README.md

 This is a basic self-steering car model implemented in TensorFlow.
 It is used as a demo project to get started with the [Clusterone](https://clusterone.com) deep learning computation platform.

-Follow the [Getting Started guide](https://docs.clusterone.com/get-started) for Clusterone and read the author's blog post about building this demo [here](https://clusterone.com/blog/2017/08/07/self-driving-car-tensorflow/).
+Follow the [Getting Started guide](https://docs.clusterone.com/get-started) for Clusterone and read the author's original blog post about building this demo [here](https://clusterone.com/blog/selfdrivingcar).

 ## Table of Contents